nins-k/CarND-Path-Planning-Project/README.md

 **getTrafficData()** - `Lines 196 - 209`

-    Given the sensor fusion data and the number of points un-used in the previous trajectory, this method returns the projected *s* and *speed* values of the traffic vehicle.
+    The method is given the sensor fusion data and the number of points un-used in the previous trajectory.
+    This method returns the projected *s* and *speed* values of the traffic vehicle.
     Below is a snippet.

 ```cpp
 //Predicting where the car will be in the future